 What is Environmental and Soil Science – Agricultural Systems Technology Concentration

-The Agricultural Systems Technology (AST) Concentration emphasizes the skills needed to manage the sophisticated technological systems that are increasingly essential to modern agricultural production, agricultural/industrial technical sales and service, and related production/processing industries.
+The Agricultural Systems Technology (AST) Concentration emphasizes the skills needed to manage the sophisticated technological systems that are increasingly essential to modern agricultural production.
 Since many human activities can adversely impact soil, water, and environmental quality, this BS degree in Environmental and Soil Sciences provides students with a strong grounding in basic sciences and technology to prepare them for careers in environmental and natural resource management.
 Students in this program also study a broad curriculum of physical and environmental sciences (botany, chemistry, physics, soil and crop sciences), as well as applied areas such as ecology, nutrient and weed management, and natural resource policy.
 Students build expertise with the latest agricultural technologies and equipment, such as geographical information systems, computer applications in natural resource management, global positioning systems, precision agriculture, chemical application, automation, computer-aided design, and environmental instrumentation.
 Finally, they are given a solid business and management foundation including technical writing, presentation skills, statistics, accounting, and economics.

 Career Opportunities in Environmental and Soil Science – Agricultural Systems Technology Concentration